- Drowning is the 3rd leading cause of unintentional injury death worldwide, accounting for 7% of all injury related deaths.

 There are other factors that are associated with an increased risk of drowning, such as:

-- in many countries lower socioeconomic status, being a member of an ethnic minority, lack of higher education, and rural populations may be associated;
+- lower socioeconomic status, being a member of an ethnic minority, lack of higher education, and rural populations all tend to be associated, although this association can vary across countries;

-- infants left unsupervised or alone with another child in a bathtub;
+- infants left unsupervised or alone with another child around water;

 - unsafe or overcrowded transportation vessels lacking flotation devices;